4d/docs/docs/FormObjects/properties_BackgroundAndBorder.md

 ![](assets/en/FormObjects/property_hideExtraBlankRows1.png)

-You can remove these empty rows by checking this option.
+You can remove these empty rows by selecting this option.
 The bottom of the list box object is then left blank:

 ![](assets/en/FormObjects/property_hideExtraBlankRows2.png)